Great Value for Money

 If you’re used to working off a cPanel, it will take a little time to get used to.
 But with plenty of tutorials out there, it’s a pretty gentle learning curve.

-Uptime is a number that gets floated about a lot.
-Essentially, it means the amount of time your website is up and working online.
+Uptime is, essentially, it means the amount of time your website is up and working online.

 Most hosting services offer 99.9-something percent uptime.
 For that reason alone, anything less than that is seen as poor.
 No provider can physically have 100% uptime, simply due to the nature of the internet.